DavidYeLuo/ViralSurvivor/README.md

     * Unity 2022.3.59f1

 ## Known Issues
-[List any bugs or incomplete features you are aware of.
-This shows transparency and manages expectations.]
 * Player can go out-of-bounds
 * Win and lose screens can both show up when the player wins and then loses.